codeandpixel/react-native-brother-printers/README.md

 # react-native-brother-printers

-React Native Brother Printers is a react-native module that will allow you to interact with the brother printers.
+React Native Brother Printers is a react-native module that will allow you to interact with the brother printers with iOS.

 ## Getting started